JulioPoveda/TICSeguro/README.md

 Click [here](https://play.google.com/store/apps/details?id=com.educationalappsdev.ticseguro&hl=en) to go to the **Google Play Store**, read the app's profile, and install it.

-Another way of running the app is to download the `app-debug.apk` file and install it on an Android phone (Android 6.0 or above is required), or you can download this project, open it using **Android Studio** and run the app using a simulator.
+Another way of running the app is to download the `app-debug.apk` file and install it on an Android phone (Android 6.0 or above is required), or you can download this project, open it using **Android Studio** and run the app using an emulator.

 ## Why is it named like that?